 Authored by: Cory Aldrich

-Domain-based Message Authentication, Reporting & Conformance (DMARC) is used in conjunction with SPF and DKIM to combat email spoofing.
+DNS systems use Domain-based Message Authentication, Reporting, and Conformance (DMARC) in conjunction with SPF and DKIM to combat email spoofing.
 Spoofing occurs when a scammer uses your domain in the From field of an email to impersonate one of your users.
-DMARC uses a policy that is given by your email provider.
+DMARC uses a policy that your email provider gives.
 This policy tells the receiving email host how to treat emails sent from your domain based on the criteria that you set.
-This mechanism also gives visibility into reports on what your domain is sending, and how receiving hosts are treating that mail.
+This mechanism also gives visibility into reports on what your domain is sending and how receiving hosts treat that mail.

 This article shows how to create a DMARC policy to use with Cloud Office.